ecoshub/jin/README.md

 There are two formatting functions.
 Flatten() and Indent()

-Both of them have their own examples in Documentation.
+Both of them have their own examples in __[GoDoc](https://godoc.org/github.com/ecoshub/jin)__..

 #### Control Functions

 Control functions are simple and easy way to check value types of any path.

-For example. `jin.IsArray()` controls the path, if path is points to an array.
+For example. `jin.IsArray()` function is controls the where path is pointing, is it an array or not.

-It will return true
+It will return true if its pointing to an array.
 ```go

 	json := []byte(`{"repo":{"name":"ecoshub/jin"},"others":["jin","penman"]}`)